Awesomeness|Bigliness|Child learners|Destinations|Enterprising linguists|Festivities|Garrulousness

 - Friday, October 21

-- 3-5:Stephen Krashen(USC), "Compelling reading and problem-solving: The easy way (and the only way) to high levels of language, literacy and life competence" (Berkeley Language Center, B-4 Dwinelle)
+- 3-5:Stephen Krashen(link is external)(USC), "Compelling reading and problem-solving: The easy way (and the only way) to high levels of language, literacy and life competence" (Berkeley Language Center, B-4 Dwinelle)

 - Saturday, October 22